justinkropp/jstnkrpp/_posts/2020-08-18-joe-stewart.md

 <p>I picked up an <a href="#">Otl Aicher</a> retrospective which is gorgeous.
 I only knew him from his 1972 Munich Olympic work, and it was eye opening to see his commercial design.
 I didn’t know he did the Lufthansa mark which is one of my favorites.</p>

 <p>I liked the <a href="#">Erik Spiekerman</a> book <a href="#">Hello</a>, I am Erik – it’s just nice to see a designer who is still working and killing it talk about design. <a href="#">Same goes for How To by <a href="#">Michael Beirut.
-Both of these books are fantastic.&lt;/p&gt;
+Both of these books are fantastic.</p>

 <p>Also, I really like to read about design companies.
-I try to study the successes and failures of design companies in order to try to make good decisions with Work &amp; Co.
+I try to study the successes and failures of design companies in order to try to make good decisions with Work & Co.
 There is a book about Unimark called, Unimark International: The Design of Business and the Business Design, which is great.
 It’s the story of a superstar design company growing too big too fast and taking on too many things and exploding.
 Lots of great stories and lessons there.</p>

 <p>Pentagram has about 500 books, and I try to read most of them.
 I look to them as a role model for creating something over a long period of time that consistently produces incredible work.
 In a few decades, I’d love to be on that level with our company for digital product design.
 So I’m trying to soak up as much as I can about them, which is helpful and inspiring.
 I also love following their new partners – I am really into the work of Natasha Jen right now – she’s so daring, it scares me.</p>